 For reporting of results, laboratories applying physico-chemical methods are asked to report, besides the analytes of interest and the sum parameters, if or if not the test sample exceeds respective EU maximum or action levels layed down as sum parameters for regulated feed and food matrices beyond reasonable doubt, taking into account the measurement uncertainty and the applied expanded measurement uncertainty.
 Laboratories applying bioanalytical screening methods are requested to report if the sample is suspected to be noncompliant with EU legal limits and confirmation is required, and, if applicable, PCDD/F and/or PCB results in bioanalytical equivalents (BEQ).

 Test materials are prepared from regular market food/feed or samples from contamination incidents are used.
 In some cases test samples are fortified with the analytes of interest.
-Selection and/or fortification of the test materials is performed in a way that the concentration of at least one of the sum parameters WHO-PCDD/FPCB-TEQ, WHO-PCDD/F-TEQ, WHO-PCB-TEQ and sum of six indicator PCBs covers the range of the level of interest.
-Tests for sufficient homogeneity are performed for the sum parameters WHO-PCDD/F-PCB-TEQ, WHO-PCDD/F-TEQ, WHO-PCB-TEQ, the sum of six indicator PCBs and individual congeners.
+Selection and/or fortification of the test materials is performed in a way that the concentration of analytes of interest cover the range of the level of interest.
+Tests for sufficient homogeneity are performed for sum parameters and individual congeners/substances.

 Calculation of assigned values

 Statistical evaluation of the PT results is performed according to ISO 13528 and the IUPAC protocol.
-Assigned values for the test samples are determined by estimating the consensus value of participants’ GC-MS/GC-ECD results (including LOQ of individual congeners).
+Assigned values for the test samples are determined by estimating the consensus value of participants’ results (including LOQ of individual congeners).
 The Huber robust mean is taken as assigned value after excluding extreme outliers (outside the range of ± 50 % of the median of all reported results) and examination of the distribution of the remaining results using histogram and kernel density estimation, if necessary.
 The proportion of participants’ results contributing to the assigned value is calculated and must be higher than 2/3 of all reported results.
 The Huber robust mean is additionally compared with the median of all values.
 For individual congeners (including LOQs) assigned values are only then calculated according to the above mentioned procedure, if less than 1/3 of all reported concentrations (including LOQ) are outside the range of ± 50 % of the median of all reported results.
 For other congeners only the median of all reported values (including LOQs) is calculated.
 Robust standard deviation and standard uncertainty on the assigned value are calculated according to IUPAC.
-Assigned values are calculated for WHO-PCDD/F-PCB-TEQ, WHO-PCDD/F-TEQ, WHO-PCB-TEQ, the sum of six indicator PCBs and individual PCDD/F and PCB congeners.
-In addition, TEQbased results are re-calculated using the WHO-TEFs of 2005.
+Assigned values are calculated for sum parameters and individual congeners/substances.
+In addition, TEQ-based results are re-calculated using the WHO-TEFs of 2005.

 Scoring of results

-Criteria for successful participation of laboratories using physico-chemical methods are based on the evaluation of the results of the sum parameters WHO-PCDD/F-TEQ, WHO-PCB-TEQ, WHO-PCDD/F-PCB-TEQ and the sum of six indicator PCBs and evaluated individual congeners.
+Criteria for successful participation of laboratories using physico-chemical methods are based on the evaluation of the results of sum parameters and evaluated individual congeners/substances.
 The criteria are applicable for sum parameter concentrations in the range (about 0.5 to 4 times) of the level of interest (maximum or action level).
 For evaluation of results, z-scores are calculated.
-For WHO-PCDD/F-TEQ, WHO-PCB-TEQ and WHO-PCDD/F-PCB-TEQ the standard deviation for proficiency assessment is defined as being 10 %, for the sum of six indicator PCBs (PCB #28, 52, 101, 138, 153, 180) as 15 % and for evaluated individual PCDD/F and PCB congeners as 20 %.
+For WHO-PCDD/F-TEQ, WHO-PCB-TEQ and WHO-PCDD/F-PCB-TEQ the standard deviation for proficiency assessment is defined as being 10 %, for the sum of six indicator PCBs (PCB #28, 52, 101, 138, 153, 180) as 15 % and for evaluated individual congeners/substances as 20 %.
 Acceptable z-scores are between - 2 and + 2; not acceptable are z-scores outside the range of - 3 to + 3.

-A “positive scoring” system including results for sum parameters and congeners has been developed within the
+A “positive scoring” system including results for PCDD/F and PCB sum parameters and congeners has been developed within the

 sum parameters and congeners and will be included in the evaluation in future PTs.